miketahani/shp2img/README.md

 ![sf building footprints data](https://raw.github.com/miketahani/shp2img/master/example_output.png)

 ### Description

-An ultra-hacky one-off to generate multi-channel heightmaps from shapefiles using 1-3 attributes.
+An ultra-hacky one-off to generate multi-channel heightmaps from shapefiles using 1-3 numeric attributes.
 Useful for creating heightmaps for GL shaders.
 Mostly a way for me to learn how to use PIL and read shapefiles.

 Currently only works with WGS84-projected shapefiles that contain polygons.

 ### Requirements
-Requires pyshp (`easy_install pyshp`) and PIL.
+Requires pyshp (`pip install pyshp`) and Pillow (`pip install Pillow`).

 ### Usage